chenxingqiang/jax-ml/doc/developers/advanced_installation.rst

     print(sysconfig.get_config_var('CC'))
     print(sysconfig.get_config_var('LDFLAGS'))

-In addition, since Scikit-learn uses OpenMP, you need to include the appropriate OpenMP flag of your compiler into the ``CFLAGS`` and ``CPPFLAGS`` environment variables.
+In addition, since Jax-learn uses OpenMP, you need to include the appropriate OpenMP flag of your compiler into the ``CFLAGS`` and ``CPPFLAGS`` environment variables.

 Parallel builds
 ===============

-It is possible to build scikit-learn compiled extensions in parallel by setting and environment variable as follows before calling the ``pip install`` or ``python setup.py build_ext`` commands::
+It is possible to build jax-learn compiled extensions in parallel by setting and environment variable as follows before calling the ``pip install`` or ``python setup.py build_ext`` commands::

-    export SKLEARN_BUILD_PARALLEL=3
+    export XLEARN_BUILD_PARALLEL=3
     pip install -v --no-use-pep517 --no-build-isolation -e .

 On a machine with 2 CPU cores, it can be beneficial to use a parallelism level